-Canon 640, 645, 660 series & other ink cartridges - How to refill
+Canon 640, 645, 660 series and similar ink cartridges - How to refill

 Canon ink cartridge - refill steps

-Canon cartridge remove label
+Canon ink cartridge remove label

 2) The air holes are way too small to fit a filling needle through, so have to be enlarged first.
 Few clockwise turns using a hand drilling tool (like this)..and you have a neat ink fill hole